telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-custom-toolbar.md

 	* SuperscriptToolbarItem
 	* UnderlineToolbarItem

-- Action Toolbar items - execute the concrete action over the current text or selection:
+- Action Toolbar items - execute the concrete action over the current position or selection:
 	* ClearFormattingToolbarItem
 	* IndentToolbarItem
 	* OutdentToolbarItem
 	* RedоToolbarItem
 	* UndоToolbarItem

-- Picker Toolbar items - open picker controls for choosing color, font, etc:
+- Picker Toolbar items - open picker controls for choosing color, font, etc and apply it at the current position or selection:
 	* ColorPickerToolbarItem
 	* FontFamilyToolbarItem
 	* FontSizeToolbarItem